Sustainable Development Technology Canada

 Grant in 2018

-Dundee Sustainable Technologies Inc. specializes in the development and commercialization of innovative hydrometallurgical processes aimed at treating complex and refractory materials in the mining sector.
-The company focuses on two proprietary processes: the CLEVR process, which extracts precious metals while simultaneously removing and stabilizing hazardous contaminants like arsenic, antimony, and cadmium, and the GlassLock process, which stabilizes arsenic and produces an environmentally compliant glass residue.
-These processes enable the extraction of precious and base metals from ores, concentrates, and tailings that conventional methods cannot efficiently handle due to metallurgical or environmental challenges.
-In addition to its technological offerings, Dundee Sustainable Technologies provides technical services to assist mining clients in evaluating various processing alternatives.
-Established in 1997 and headquartered in Montreal, Canada, the company was previously known as Nichromet Extraction Inc. and became Dundee Sustainable Technologies Inc. in January 2014.
-It operates as a subsidiary of Dundee Corporation.
+Dundee Sustainable Technologies Inc. specializes in the development and commercialization of innovative hydrometallurgical processes aimed at addressing challenges in the mining industry, both in Canada and internationally.
+The company focuses on its proprietary CLEVR process, which efficiently extracts precious metals while simultaneously removing and stabilizing harmful contaminants like arsenic, antimony, and cadmium.
+Additionally, Dundee's GlassLock process further stabilizes arsenic and produces an insoluble glass residue that complies with environmental regulations.
+The company is adept at processing complex and refractory materials, allowing for the extraction of base and precious metals from ores, concentrates, and tailings that conventional methods cannot exploit due to metallurgical or environmental constraints.
+Founded in 1997 and headquartered in Montreal, Canada, Dundee Sustainable Technologies was previously known as Nichromet Extraction Inc. and rebranded in January 2014.

 Acceleware